You deserve to look how you feel

-Things to consider before otoplasty surgery
+Things to consider before your Otoplasty surgery

 Before you decide on an ear shaping procedure, you need to consider:

-* Exact evenness (symmetry) isn’t likely.
+- Exact evenness (symmetry) isn’t likely.
 Similar to natural ears, the position of the ears after otoplasty will not match perfectly.

-* As with all surgical procedures, smokers are at increased risk of complications.
+- As with all surgical procedures, smokers are at increased risk of complications.
 If you are serious about undergoing ear surgery, you should try to quit smoking.

-After listening to your concerns, Dr Ashley, with over 30 years experience, will suggest the procedure plan to address your concerns.
+After listening to your concerns, Dr Ashley, with over 30 years of experience, will suggest the procedure plan to address your concerns.

 Otoplasty Melbourne – the procedure